Get E-Book

 console.error(err.code);

-That timing explains a common debugging trap: the line that logs ECONNRESET is often downstream of the cause.
+That timing creates a common debugging trap.
+The line that logs ECONNRESET is often after the real cause.
 The cause may be the peer closing abruptly earlier, a protocol violation that made the peer reject the connection, an idle timeout in the path, or local code destroying the socket because an upper layer gave up.

-EPIPE is the broken-pipe style error reported when writing to a connection whose peer or local state can no longer accept writes.
+EPIPE is the broken-pipe style error reported when writing to a connection whose write side can no longer accept data.
 On Unix-like systems, the name comes from pipe behavior, but Node can expose it for sockets too.
-The practical reading is direct: the write side is broken at the OS boundary.
+Read it as - the OS rejected the write because the write path is broken.

 peer has closed or reset